-Figure~\ref{fig:mfd} depicts the MFDs of the urban network and the freeway stretch across four time intervals on June~16,~2022, each lasting 12 minutes.
+Figure~\ref{fig:mfd} illustrates the MFDs of the urban network and the freeway stretch across four time intervals on June~16,~2022, each lasting 12 minutes.
 Data were aggregated at a one-minute resolution.
-Data from the first two time intervals (07{:}00–07{:}12 and 07{:}25–07{:}37) correspond to traffic accumulation periods, during which the total travel distance increased with increasing total travel time.
-During the third time interval (07{:}55–08{:}07), as traffic demand continued to increase, traffic efficiency degraded, as evidenced by the reduction in total travel distance.
-The fourth time interval represents the recovery phase.
+The first two intervals (07{:}00–07{:}12 and 07{:}25–07{:}37) correspond to traffic accumulation periods, during which total travel distance increases with total travel time.
+During the third interval (07{:}55–08{:}07), as traffic demand continues to increase, traffic efficiency degrades, as reflected by the reduction in total travel distance.
+The fourth interval represents the recovery phase.